allegroai/clearml-docs/docs/guides/reporting/media_reporting.md

 ClearML reports media in the **ClearML Web UI** **>** experiment details **>** **DEBUG SAMPLES** tab.

-When the script runs, it creates an experiment named `audio and video reporting`, which is associated with the `examples` project.
+When the script runs, it creates an experiment named `audio and video reporting` in the `examples` project.

 ## Reporting (Uploading) Media from a Source by URL